 Finding the right talent

-Italians rely on their personal networks and recommendations from them to make new hires and find new jobs.
+Italians rely on their personal networks and recommendations to make new hires and find new jobs.
 So it is helpful to have on-the-ground hiring managers and personnel to broaden one’s operations more organically.
-Even so, foreign talent may be most successful finding work through other expats.
+Even so, foreign talent may be most successful by choosing to find work through other expats.

 Italian companies often require hand-written letters from applicants, which are commonly sent to graphologists to verify, so Italian applicants may do this automatically when sending in a CV.